is being acquired by • Read more here.

 Having just raised a $46million Series B at a $500million valuation, the growth marketing and RevOps tool Clay is the closest thing to 3-in-1 shampoo for sales.

-It combines lead generation with outreach and CRM maintenance to eliminate tool fatigue and let salespeople look at everything in one place.
+It combines AI lead generation with outreach and CRM maintenance to eliminate tool fatigue and let salespeople look at everything in one place.

 Each feature makes life easier for salespeople: